Harley-Davidson, a U.S. icon, highlights offshoring's perils

-July 22 (Reuters) - U.S. motorcycle maker Harley Davidson Inc came late to the offshoring game.
+(Reuters) - U.S. motorcycle maker Harley Davidson Inc (HOG.N) came late to the offshoring game.

 But now that the company has moved some production overseas and built up a roster of foreign suppliers, it is discovering why so many pioneers of the strategy are scrambling to relocate back home.